Frequently Asked Questions

 Do I have to fill out a FAFSA each year?

-Yes.
+YES.
 If you want to be considered for need-based aid, to include student employment, you will need to complete a FAFSA each year.
-The FAFSA is available January 1st of each year.
-THE PRIORITY DEADLINE FOR COMPLETING THE FAFSA (FREE APPLICATION FOR FEDERAL STUDENT AID) AT METHODIST UNIVERSITY IS JULY 1.
-ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, WORK STUDY, ECT.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JULY 1.
+The FAFSA is available October 1 of each year.
+THE PRIORITY DEADLINE FOR COMPLETING THE FAFSA (FREE APPLICATION FOR FEDERAL STUDENT AID) AT METHODIST UNIVERSITY IS JUNE 1.
+ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, STUDENT EMPLOYMENT, ETC.), THE FAFSA MUST BE RECEIVED AND THE STUDENT’S FINANCIAL AID FILE MUST BE COMPLETED BY THE PRIORITY DEADLINE OF JUNE 1.

 Should I pay someone to file my FAFSA each year?